-We offer a warm welcome, 6 clean, comfortable guest rooms all with modern bathrooms, tea and coffee making facilities, free superfast wi-fi, crisp white linen, bathrobes and complimentary luxury toiletries.
+We offer a relaxed luxury in 6 clean, comfortable guest rooms all with modern bathrooms, tea and coffee making facilities, free superfast wi-fi, crisp white linen, bathrobes and complimentary luxury St Kitts toiletries.
 We have free parking and secure cycle storage onsite.
 We have a lovely guest lounge you can use which has a log burner for the colder months, a sunny patio garden, and a small stocked honesty bar.

 All our premier double rooms have superking or kingsize beds, comfortable seating and a silent fridge stocked with fresh milk.

 We have a family suite with 2 bedrooms for up to 3 people, a ground floor en-suite double room with French windows leading to a private terrace, as well as delightful double and twin en-suite rooms .